Employing staffThe page was last modified:

 Salaries and employer contributions

 You pay your employees according to the employment contract.
 The most common form is salary paid on a specific date each month, but you may have other terms in the employment contract.

 Employer contributions and employees' tax deductions must be paid into your tax account by the 12th of the month.
 The employer contribution is composed of several different fees which provide the basic social security cover.
-For 2017 and 2018 the employer contribution is 31.42 per cent.
-For old age pensioners the employer contribution is 6.15 per cent if you were born in 1937 or before and 16.36 per cent for those born in 1938–1950.
+For 2022 the employer contribution is 31.42 per cent.
+For employees who are born 1938-1955 the employer contribution is 10,21 per cent, while employees born in 1937 and earlier do not pay employer contributions at all.
+For young people who receive a salary of less than 25 000 SEK and att the beginning of the year turned 15 but not 18 years old, the employer pays 10,21 procent in employer´s contributions.

 Every month the Swedish Tax Agency sends out a PAYE form to registered employers.
-You are required to report salaries, employee benefits, deducted tax and employer contributions on this form.
+You are required to report salaries, employee benefits, deducted tax and employer contributions in this form.

 Employing people from other countries than Sweden

 Special regulations apply to certain occupations and citizens of certain countries.
 Most citizens of non-EU countries need a permit to work in Sweden.
 If you plan to employ a person who is not a Swedish citizen, please contact the Swedish Migration Agency (Migrationsverket) for more information.